Archer-Tatsu/VRTK/Assets/VRTK/Documentation/API.md

    * `NoDrop` - The object cannot be dropped via the controller.
    * `DropAnywhere` - The object can be dropped anywhere in the scene via the controller.
    * `DropValidSnapDropZone` - The object can only be dropped when it is hovering over a valid snap drop zone.
- * `public int usingState` - The current using state of the object. `0` not being used, `1` being used.
+ * `public int usingState` - The current using state of the Interactable Object. `0` not being used, `1` being used.
 Default: `0`
- * `public bool isKinematic` - isKinematic is a pass through to the `isKinematic` getter/setter on the object's rigidbody component.
+ * `public bool isKinematic` - isKinematic is a pass through to the `isKinematic` getter/setter on the Interactable Object's Rigidbody component.

 ### Class Events

- * `InteractableObjectEnabled` - Emitted when the object script is enabled;
+ * `InteractableObjectEnabled` - Emitted when the Interactable Object script is enabled;
- * `InteractableObjectDisabled` - Emitted when the object script is disabled;
+ * `InteractableObjectDisabled` - Emitted when the Interactable Object script is disabled;
- * `InteractableObjectNearTouched` - Emitted when another object near touches the current object.
+ * `InteractableObjectNearTouched` - Emitted when another interacting object near touches the current Interactable Object.
- * `InteractableObjectNearUntouched` - Emitted when the other object stops near touching the current object.
+ * `InteractableObjectNearUntouched` - Emitted when the other interacting object stops near touching the current Interactable Object.
- * `InteractableObjectTouched` - Emitted when another object touches the current object.
+ * `InteractableObjectTouched` - Emitted when another interacting object touches the current Interactable Object.
- * `InteractableObjectUntouched` - Emitted when the other object stops touching the current object.
+ * `InteractableObjectUntouched` - Emitted when the other interacting object stops touching the current Interactable Object.
- * `InteractableObjectGrabbed` - Emitted when another object grabs the current object (e.g. a controller).
+ * `InteractableObjectGrabbed` - Emitted when another interacting object grabs the current Interactable Object.
- * `InteractableObjectUngrabbed` - Emitted when the other object stops grabbing the current object.
+ * `InteractableObjectUngrabbed` - Emitted when the other interacting object stops grabbing the current Interactable Object.
- * `InteractableObjectUsed` - Emitted when another object uses the current object (e.g. a controller).
+ * `InteractableObjectUsed` - Emitted when another interacting object uses the current Interactable Object.
- * `InteractableObjectUnused` - Emitted when the other object stops using the current object.
+ * `InteractableObjectUnused` - Emitted when the other interacting object stops using the current Interactable Object.
- * `InteractableObjectEnteredSnapDropZone` - Emitted when the object enters a snap drop zone.
+ * `InteractableObjectEnteredSnapDropZone` - Emitted when the Interactable Object enters a Snap Drop Zone.
- * `InteractableObjectExitedSnapDropZone` - Emitted when the object exists a snap drop zone.
+ * `InteractableObjectExitedSnapDropZone` - Emitted when the Interactable Object exists a Snap Drop Zone.
- * `InteractableObjectSnappedToDropZone` - Emitted when the object gets snapped to a drop zone.
+ * `InteractableObjectSnappedToDropZone` - Emitted when the Interactable Object gets snapped to a Snap Drop Zone.
- * `InteractableObjectUnsnappedFromDropZone` - Emitted when the object gets unsnapped from a drop zone.
+ * `InteractableObjectUnsnappedFromDropZone` - Emitted when the Interactable Object gets unsnapped from a Snap Drop Zone.

 ### Unity Events